chartgerink/2015ori-2/data/excerpts-transcripts.md

 just try and generate youre data, it is probably even just easier to collect real data instead of generating false data for 35 people.

+# 2a9

+> or tools could look like and I actually have no idea.
+I know from the tax evasion literature Benford’s law like the occurrence of different numbers that there is a certain distribution that you can look at, but I wasn’t sure if that would really apply to response times data in the Stroop task.
+So, first, I thought about

+---

+> in condition two four or five are changed to way higher numbers that conform with the hypothesis, that obviously looks fake.
+So, the noisier the data is the more I would trust it.
+But that is only for this dumb-detection of ‘hey, this is exactly the same data only some things are changed’.

+---

+> P: Yes, that is another thing where I - I guess I could have read up (?) on this.
+But I didn’t partly because of the time investment, but also partly because I think many people who fake this data - they are also not 100% sure of this methods.
+So, just adding noise to the data - the - I drew random numbers from a normal distribution with a mean of zero and added those numbers to the real

+---

+> P: I guess - since it’s Chris - thanks to Open Science I had a lot of real data that I could sample from.
+So, I didn’t have to do it from scratch because thanks to Open Science there is a lot of real data out there that I can just manipulate.
+So, ironically, even though, of course, this is one disadvantage that we should happily take - one cost - thanks to being more open, I have a lot more real data to sample from and make my data, make my fake data out of.

+---

+> P: I mean people are always overconfident.
+So, I don’t wanna be overconfident because I don’t know what tools are out there at all.
+My intuition says it is going to be hard to detect because it originates from real data but I don’t want to be too confident.

+---

+>